Configure the HTTP client

 1. Understand the HTTP client model

-All Flow HTTP / OpenAPI tasks use a jakarta.ws.rs.client.Client managed by Quarkus Flow.
+All Flow HTTP and OpenAPI tasks use a jakarta.ws.rs.client.Client managed by Quarkus Flow.

 At runtime, Quarkus Flow:

-resolves which client to use for a given workflow + task using
+* Resolves *which client to use for a given workflow or task using quarkus.flow.http.client.workflow.* routing.

-reuses and closes these clients automatically for you at the end of the application lifecycle
+* Reuses and closes these clients automatically at the end of the application lifecycle.

 2. Configure the default HTTP client